 Eric Morris is one of our Part Time Custodians.
 Eric is responsible for cleaning the facilities and setting up rooms for various church activities. (back to top)

 Jonnell Ashley is one of our Part Time Custodians.
-Eric is responsible for cleaning the facilities and setting up rooms for various church activities. (back to top)
+Jonnell is responsible for cleaning the facilities and setting up rooms for various church activities. (back to top)